Alfred-W-S-Pirovits-Jr/Telco_Churn_Project/Readme.md

 ## <a name="findings"></a>Key Findings:
 [[Back to top](#top)]
 The key basic finding is that the most important driver of churn seems to be the relationship between how much customers pay and how long they have been customers.
 Newer customers who pay more per month clearly leave at a significant rate while old customers who pay the least tend to stay.
+Thus I created a new column representing the tenure to monthly charge ratio and saw this as even stronger than the next driver being the Month-to-month contracts.

-One thing to look at in the future is the viability of the Month-to-month contract.
+One thing to look at in the future is the viability of the Month-to-month contract since this is highly correlated with the high paying new customer.
 This feature had the lowest p-value when compared to the churn column of any of the features with a result of ten to the minus 256 power.

 Now some may say that p-value does not indicate "more significance" however we should revisit what a p-value is.
 It is the probability that this result would happen by chance if the Null Hypothesis were true.
 This combined with the result about new customers churning at a higher rate seems to point to the fact that Telco needs to do something about the new customers if they wish to retain more of them.
 One would be to lower their costs and another would seem to be to lock the customers into a longer term contract.
 Presumably the month-to-month contract exists to entice customers to try out the service and that a higher turnover is to be expected.
 However, a more in depth cost to benefit analysis is required to try and figure out if this is a good strategy or not.